 One of the main reasons for recurrent pregnancy loss and miscarriage is that the embryo isn’t chromosomally healthy.
 It is not uncommon for human embryos to be aneuploid, so PGT-A is effective at identifying the.
 We know that in older women over the age of 40, for example, that 90% of IVF embryos will be chromosomally abnormal.
 So the group of patients who benefit most from PGT-A are women with advancing maternal age and those who have had recurrent pregnancy losses.

 PGT-M is used when a serious genetic disease could be passed from parent to child.
 This type of genetic testing is for couples where there is a known genetic condition, such as Cystic Fibrosis.
 It involves testing embryos created during an IVF treatment cycle and then transferring unaffected embryos.

 PGT-M tests are created uniquely for each family.
 PGT-M can be performed for nearly any single-gene disorder as long as the specific mutation has been identified and appropriate family members are available for test preparation.

-Karen Sage is the UK's first Genetic Counsellor specialising in fertility and she leads the Genetic Service at CARE Fertility.
+Karen Sage was the UK's first Genetic Counsellor specialising in fertility and she leads the Genetic Service at CARE Fertility.

 Everyone who wants to have a baby hopes it will happen easily.
 But it doesn’t always go to plan.
 Around 1 in 4 women experience recurrent miscarriage.
 And although most babies are born healthy, genetic diseases are not uncommon.
 In fact, a significant proportion of childhood birth defects or adult onset chronic illnesses are due to genetic conditions, many of which are hereditary.